MEF-GIT/MEF-LSO-Sonata-SDK/README.md

   * `inventory` - Contains the API definitions necessary for inter-carrier retrieval  of  Product  Inventory
   * `order` - Contains the API definitions for inter-carrier service ordering capability.
   * `quote` - Contains the API definitions for inter-carrier service quotation capability
-  * `serviceability` - Contains the APIs that allow the Service Provider, or Buyer to perform:
+  * `serviceability` - Contains the APIs that allow the Service Provider or Buyer to perform:
     * `address` - Retrieve Address information including exact formats for Addresses known to the Seller
     * `offeringQualification` - Determine whether it is feasible for the Seller to deliver a particular Product with a given configuration to a particular geographic location if applicable.
     * `site` - Retrieve Service Site information including exact formats for Service Sites known to the Seller
 * `doc` - All related standards and Developer Guides.
   * `product/carrierEthernet/accessELine` - Contains reference JSON schemas for Access ELine delivered by MEF W106
   * `serviceability/offeringQualification` - MEF W87 Developer Guide
-  * `standards` - the rest of documents and standards.
+  * `standards` - The rest of documents and standards.
+  * `uml` - A collection of UML diagrams generated from all of the API files.
+* `staticBinding` - Contains static bindings of envelope APIs with Product Specification payloads.
+It comes in OpenAPI 3.0.

 **NOTE:** Please note the Readme files in particular directories that provide more detailed information about corresponding functionalities.

-All superseded files can be found in the Git history, if needed.
+All superseded files can be found in the Git history if needed.

 ## Precedents

-Any developer intending to use the materials in this repository should first thoroughly read, review and understand the following materials:
+Any developer intending to use the materials in this repository should first thoroughly read, review, and understand the following materials:

 * [MEF 55: Lifecycle Service Orchestration (LSO): Reference Architecture and Framework](doc/standards/MEF%2055%20-%20LSO%20Reference%20Architecture%20and%20Framework.pdf) This document is a ratified MEF standard.
 * [MEF 55.0.1: Amendment to MEF 55: Operational Threads](doc/standards/MEF%2055.0.1%20-%20Operational%20Threads.pdf) This document is a ratified MEF standard.